 Finish your plate now and don’t mind your cnáimhseáiling.

-Cnáimhseáiling comes from the Irish root cnáimhseáil, where -(e)áil is a verbal noun ending (one of several in Irish) and cnámh means bone; here, jawbone.
-(Compare it with the colloquial jaw (v.t.) meaning scold, berate.)
-Cnáimhseáiling could be thought of as jawbone-ing-ing; deliberate and playful redundancy is common in Hiberno-English.
+Cnáimhseáiling comes from the Irish root cnáimhseáil, where -(e)áil is a verbal noun ending (one of several in Irish) and cnámh means bone; here, jawbone (cf. the colloquial jaw (v.t.) meaning scold, berate).
+Cnáimhseáiling could be thought of as jawbone-ing-ing; such deliberate and playful redundancy is common in Hiberno-English.
 A cnáimhseálaí /’knɔːv’ʃɔːliː/ or knawvshawley, cnawvshawler, etc. is a chronic complainer or tireless whinger.

 Although it’s not a very widespread term, knawvshawl appears in all sorts of places, usually Irish and inevitably with an Irish connection.
 We see it in Irish literature and in Irish (or Irish English) poetry.
 Cork-born poet Greg Delanty has used the word in several works, including The Leper and Civil Disobedience, Home From Home, and The Lost Way: